cyberklezmer/conference24/content/social-programme/excursion.md

 +++
-title = "Conference dinner"
-weight = 10
+title = "Conference Gala Dinner" weight = 10
 +++

 <!-- ## Concert -->

-Conference dinner.
+The Gala Dinner will be held on October 29th (the second day) in one of the pubs in Malá Strana.

 ![Meal](/images/meal.jpg "Meal")